Dike breach

 complete_erosion : Boolean.
 If erosion reaches dam/dike non-erodible base.
 Should be False to avoid discontinuities.

-dx_min : Minimal length of the flat top reach (prevents it from disappearing).
+dx_min : Minimal length of the flat top reach (prevents it from disappearing and avoid a sharp discontinuity in the breach discharge evolution).

 Breach Geometry